Funny Farewell Messages from a Team

 - Keep in touch!
 We accept updates, photos, and snack shipments.

-B) Warm + witty (sweet with a wink)
+B) Warm and witty (sweet with a wink)

 - Your talent: unmatched.
 Your snack drawer: truly inspirational.